Federico Fernández (footballer): Estudiantes

 Fernández made his league debut for Estudiantes de La Plata on 14 September 2008 during the 2008 Apertura tournament in a 1–0 defeat to Vélez Sársfield.
 He played two games in Estudiantes' run to the final of Copa Sudamericana 2008.

 Fernández scored his first goal with the squad in an away match against Lanús on 2 May 2009, following an assist by teammate Juan Sebastián Verón.
 Later that year, Estudiantes won the 2009 Copa Libertadores, although Fernández's only contributions were two substitute appearances against Defensor Sporting Club in the quarter-finals.

 Napoli

 Fernández was signed by Serie A club Napoli in December 2010 for a reported fee of about €2.5 million.
 Due to his lack of a European Union passport, however, he arrived in Italy only in July 2011.

 On 2 November 2011, Fernández scored his first two goals for Napoli, against Bayern Munich in a Champions League group stage away tie.
 Both headers came after Napoli had conceded three times in the first half, although Napoli lost the match 3–2.

-Having only made nine appearances across all competitions for Napoli that season, on 31 January 2013 Fernández was loaned to Spanish La Liga club Getafe for the remainder of the campaign, bolstering the club's defence following the sale of David Abraham to 1899 Hoffenheim.
+Having only made nine appearances across all competitions for Napoli that season, on 31 January 2013 Fernández was loaned to Spanish La Liga club Getafe for the remainder of the campaign, bolstering the club's defence following the sale of compatriot David Abraham to Hoffenheim.

 Fernández played the full 90 minutes of the 2014 Coppa Italia Final, which Napoli won 3–1 against Fiorentina.